 The pipe organ is referred to the King of Instruments for many reasons, and size is, of course, one of them.
 Pipe Organs are well known for their grandiose size and incredible range of tones and voices.
-But despite many organs filling entire churches or buildings, one pipe organ, in particular, can claim the title of “The World’s Largest Organ.”
-The Wanamaker Organ resides in Philadelphia and is truly a marvel of musical engineering.
+While many organs fill entire churches or concert halls, one instrument stands above the rest.
+The Wanamaker Organ holds the title of the World’s Largest Organ.
+Located in Philadelphia, this remarkable instrument remains a true marvel of musical engineering.
 Today, Viscount Organs will look at this titanic pipe organ and its history.

 Finding Its Home

 While it can be found in Philadelphia today, this massive organ was originally built for the 1904 St. Louis World’s Fair by the Los Angeles Art Organ Company.
 The original design called for the use of more than 10,000 pipes.
 The massive size naturally came with a massive price tag, and the builder went bankrupt during construction.
-Soon after the company declared bankruptcy, a merchant by the name of John Wanamaker agreed to buy the organ.
-Wanamaker owned a department store in Philadelphia and was an ardent advocate for the role of music in society.

 Finishing The Organ